-External fixation: Your healthcare provider will put screws through your skin and into your broken bones.
-The screws will be secured to a device outside of your leg.
+- External fixation is surgery to put screws through your skin and into your broken bones.
+The screws will be secured to a device that is placed outside of your leg.
 External fixation holds your bones together so they can heal.
-It is often done if you have severe tissue damage or many injuries.
 You may still need open surgery on your leg to fix injured areas after the external fixation is removed.

-- Traction: You may need traction when your broken bones are displaced.
+- Traction may be needed if your bone broke into 2 pieces.
 Traction pulls on the bones to put them back into place.
 A pin may be put in your bone or cast and hooked to the traction device.
 Weights are hung from the traction device to help pull the bones into the right position.